Pheochromocytoma: Differential

+Biopsy as an important backup tool for diagnosis

+Current guidelines recommend against performing biopsy (core needle biopsy/fine needle aspiration) on patients with phaeochromocytomas and paragangliomas (PPGLs), primarily due to concerns about serious complications or death resulting from catecholamine release.
+However, an international, multicentre, retrospective study has provided evidence on safety of biopsy in PPGLs.
+Zhang et showed the mortality and morbidity of serious complications on patients with PPGL receiving biopsy among 234 biopsy events, which indicated a mortality of 0·9% [95% CI 0·0–5·1] of 106 biopsies and morbidity of 1·7% [95% CI 0·5–4·3] among 233 biopsies regarding serious catecholamine-related complications.
+This study has challenged the current guideline to avoid biopsy in all PPGLs instead supporting a personalised, risk–benefit-based approach to perform a biopsy.
+It's essential for metastatic PPGL patients who has unremovable tumours as biopsied tissue can be utilised to multi-omics analysis for finding potential therapeutic target.

 Biochemical evaluation

 Gold standard

 Elevated plasma free metanephrines is considered the gold standard diagnosis for pheochromocytoma.
 Over 10 studies have confirmed that the sensitivity and specificity of this test is 97% and 93% respectively; however, there is still concern for false positive results in the correct clinical scenario.
 When interpreting a biochemical analysis for pheochromocytoma, the provider must pay close attention to the (1) conditions of the collection, (2) all medications the patient is taking, and (3) their diet.